CPSC-383/aegis/src/docs/aegis/installation-guide.md

 Before you begin, ensure you have the following:

-- Python 3.10 or greater
+- Python 3.12 or greater
     - Once installed, verify that you have the correct python version by running the following in your terminal:

         `python --version`

-        Ensure it returns Python 3.10 or greater.
+        Ensure it returns Python 3.12 or greater.

 ## Installation

 1. **Download the project**
     - Download the ZIP file and unzip it with your preferred method.

-    If successful, a new directory called AEGIS should have been created.
+    If successful, a new directory called `aegis` should have been created.

 2. **Navigate to the project directory**
     - Move into the newly created directory:

-        `cd AEGIS`
+        `cd aegis`

 3. **Installing required Python packages**
     - **Installing the required Python Packages into a virtual environment**: